lisanet/Argyll-macos-arm/README.md

 ### Binary installation, e.g. to use with DisplayCAL ###
 The easiest way is to download the binary package and unzip the archiv to a directory of your choice.

+The binary package is not signed with a developer certificate so you need to remove the quarantine bit to allow the system to run them.
+Just open Termonal.app and got to the directory where you'veunzipped the archiv and type the following command

+xattr -dr com.apple.quarantine Argyll_V2.1.2

 To use this with [displayCAL](https://displaycal.net), open displayCAL and choose from the menu 'Locate ArgyllCMS executables ...' and point to this directory.